| | |

 A plate of appetizer mini corn dogs.

-These mini corn dogs are delicious and perfect as appetizers.
-They are also very easy to make.
-The batter comes together with pantry ingredients—cornmeal, flour, a touch of sugar, and shortening for richness—so you get that classic, slightly sweet, crisp coating around each smoky little sausage.
-Serve them warm from the oven with mustard or your favorite dipping sauce, and they’re perfect for parties, game day spreads, or a fun weekend snack platter.
+These mini corn dogs are packed with flavor, and they are excellent served as a snack or party appetizer.
+They’re also super easy to make.
+The batter comes together with pantry ingredients—cornmeal, flour, a touch of sugar, and shortening—so you get that classic, slightly sweet, crisp coating around each smoky little sausage.
+They’re great warm with mustard or your favorite dipping sauce, and they’re perfect for parties, game day spreads, or a weekend snack plate.

 What You’ll Like About This Recipe

 • Bite-sized and party-ready.
-Using little smokies or mini hot dogs means every corn dog is just a couple of bites, so they’re easy to pass around at parties, pile onto appetizer boards, or serve for kids without committing to a full-size corn dog.
+Using little smokies or mini hot dogs means every corn dog is just a couple of bites, so they’re easy to pass around at parties or serve as snacks without committing to a full-size corn dog.

 • Classic fair-style flavor.
-The cornmeal batter has just enough sugar and salt to mimic the flavor of classic fair corn dogs, with a crisp golden exterior and a tender interior that clings nicely to each mini sausage.
+The cornmeal batter has just enough sugar and salt to mimic the flavor of classic fair corn dogs.

 • Flexible cooking setup.
 The recipe works in a deep, heavy saucepan or in an electric deep fryer, so you can use whatever equipment you’re most comfortable with.
-Keeping the finished corn dogs warm in a low oven makes it easy to fry in batches without stressing about timing.
+Keeping the finished corn dogs warm in a low oven makes it easy to fry in batches.

 • Perfect for dipping and customizing.
-A simple yellow or honey mustard is all you need, but these mini corn dogs pair beautifully with barbecue sauce, spicy mustard, Sriracha mayo, or cheese sauce, so you can set out a little “dipping bar” and let everyone choose.
+A simple yellow or honey mustard is all you need, but these mini corn dogs also pair beautifully with barbecue sauce, spicy mustard, Sriracha mayo, or cheese sauce.

 Ingredient Notes